qtalr/r-devcontainer/README.md

-# R Development Container Template

-This repository provides a development container setup for R projects using Visual Studio Code.
+# r-devcontainer

+This repository contains a VSCode devcontainer to set up a development environment for R programming.
+This environment was developed to be used with the [Introduction to Quantitative Text Analysis for Linguistics](https://qtalr.com) textbook.

 ## Features

-- R 4.4.1
+- R 4.4.1 based on the Rocker Project's image
-- Common R packages: devtools, httpgd, knitr, languageserver, renv, rmarkdown, tinytex
 - Quarto 1.3.450 and Pandoc 3.1.1
 - Git configuration support
 - Radian and Jupyter for enhanced R programming experience
 - TinyTeX for LaTeX support
+- Common R packages: devtools, httpgd, knitr, languageserver, renv, rmarkdown, tinytex

 ## Prerequisites

 - Docker
-- Visual Studio Code with Remote - Containers extension
+- Visual Studio Code
+  - with Remote - Containers extension installed

 ## Usage